ariel-frischer/bmessages.nvim/README.md

 ## ✨ Features

-- **Auto-updating Buffers**: `bmessages` automatically updates the messages buffer, ensuring you always have the latest log messages at your fingertips.
+- **Auto-updating Buffers**: `:Bmessages` automatically updates the messages buffer, ensuring you always have the latest log messages at your fingertips.
 - **Customizable Split Types**: Choose between horizontal (`split`) and vertical (`vsplit`) split types for displaying the messages buffer.
 - **Resizable Splits**: Easily configure the size of the message buffer split, both for vertical and horizontal layouts.
 - **Improved Usability**: The buffer behaves like any standard Neovim buffer, allowing for easier navigation and interaction.